Fermion Mass Generation without Symmetry Breaking: Fermion Mass from Strong Interactions

 The large-$N$ result \eq{mF=0} implies that the generation of mass still proceeds through a quantum phase transition with critical exponent \eq{nu} even though chiral symmetry is not observed.
 For $\delta\la{4\rm F}(\Lambda)>0$, we find that all RG trajectories are attracted by the free Gaussian fixed point in the IR for any 2nF coupling, $\lambda_{2n\rm F}(k\to 0)\to \lambda^*_{2n\rm F}=0$.
 In its vicinity, all dimensionful couplings $\bar\lambda_{2n\rm F}\equiv\lambda_{2n\rm F}(k) \,k^{3-2n}$ settle at finite values in the IR limit, as long as $\lambda_{2n\rm F}\neq 0$ sufficiently close to the Gaussian.
 The theory remains strictly massless, however, $\bar\lambda_{2\rm F}\equiv M_F=0$, owing to the result \eq{mF=0}.\footnote{We note that chiral symmetry could emerge in the IR where the Gaussian fixed point is reached \cite{Cresswell-Hogg:2022lgg}.
 This requires that all chirally-odd couplings vanish sufficiently close to the Gaussian, $\lambda_{2n\rm F}= 0$ ($n=$~odd), to ensure $\bar\lambda_{2n\rm F}= 0$ in the IR.
-The latter, however, necessitates chiral symmetry at the high scale.} On the other hand, once $\delta\la{4\rm F}(\Lambda)<0$, the generation of mass relates, once more, to a cusp-like non-analyticity of the function $V_k ( \psib \psi )$ at $k = 0$, which may now be located away from vanishing field and becomes more pronounced due to the presence of chirally-odd interactions.
-In terms of the local 2nF couplings, this is reflected by the 6F interactions becoming large at the scale \eq{crit} on trajectories with $\delta\la{4\rm F}(\Lambda)<0$, alongside the 4F coupling, meaning that they contribute to the dynamically generated fermion mass.
-At finite $N$, the presence of parametrically subleading corrections \eq{mF=1/N} implies that the generation of mass proceeds through a rapid crossover in $\delta\la{4\rm F}(\Lambda)$, rather than a continuous phase transition.
-We emphasise, however, that the dynamically-generated part of fermion mass is of order unity (Fig.~\ref{6FGN}), and parametrically larger than any fluctuation-induced part.
-Therefore, the crossover becomes increasingly rapid in the limit $1/N\to 0$, where it turns into a second order quantum phase transition. \step
+The latter, however, necessitates chiral symmetry at the high scale.} \step